IgnoredSoul/SpotPlug/README.md

 # SpotPlug

-SpotPlug is a Spicetify extension that establishes a local socket connection between Spotify and a custom server.
-It allows for seamless external control and real-time monitoring of your playback.
+potPlug is an extension for Spicetify that creates a socket connection between Spotify and a server.
+It enables the control and monitoring of your Spotify playback externally.

 ## Features